wicaodian/GeneralHelper/stringHelper/README.md

 This class provides a collection of utility functions that can be used in various projects for string manipulation, validation, and more.
 Below is a brief overview of each function and its usage.

+## Usage
+To use these functions, simply copy the Kotlin file into your project and call the functions with the necessary parameters.

 ## Functions

 ### capitalizeFirstLetterOfEachSentence
-- Capitalizes the first letter of each sentence in a string.
+Capitalizes the first letter of each sentence in a string.
 ```kotlin
 val result = capitalizeFirstLetterOfEachSentence("hello world. this is kotlin.")
 println(result) // "Hello world.
 This is kotlin."